 A Programmable Logic Controller consists of various input and output terminals.
-Using the input terminals, it interprets the logical states from switches and sensors.
-There are two logical states, also known as high (or 1) and low(or 0).
-The output from the output terminals is used as a signal for various devices, providing them on/off controls.
-The electrical engineers understand the ladder logic diagrams, and so it was the inspiration behind the programming language used to program it.
+It interprets the logical states of switches and sensors using the input terminals.
+There are two logical states: high (1) and low(0).
+We use the output from the output terminals as a signal for various devices, providing them with on/off controls.
+The electrical engineers understand the ladder logic diagrams, and they drew inspiration from them to create the programming language used for programming it.

-- Easily programmable
+- Easily programmable.

-- Well shielded to outlast harsh situations
+- Well-shielded to outlast harsh situations.

-- Input and output interface available where thousands of input and output can be controlled through a single PLC
+- Input and output interface available where thousands of input and output can be controlled through a single PLC.

-- Highly reliable
+- Highly reliable.

-- Easy to maintain
+- Easy to maintain.

 Why do we need PLC, and What can you do with PLC?

-Who is the Right Audience for learning PLC Technologies?
+Who is the Right Audience for Learning PLC Technologies?